On the relative hyperbolicity and manifold structure of certain right-angled Coxeter groups: Geometric structure of right-angled Coxeter groups with planar defining nerves

 We now give a proof of Theorem~\ref{SC-carpet}.

 \begin{proof}[Proof of Theorem~\ref{SC-carpet}] We assume that $\Delta$ satisfies both Conditions (1) and (2) of Theorem~\ref{SC-carpet} and we will prove that $G_\Delta$ has a non-trivial minimal peripheral structure with Bowditch boundary the Sierpinski carpet.
 We first show that the $\CAT(0)$ boundary $\partial \Sigma_\Delta$ is the Sierpinski carpet by using Theorem~\ref{basic}.
-Since the $1$-skeleton of $\Delta$ has no cut pair, $\Delta$ clearly satisfies Condition (1) of Theorem~\ref{basic}.
+Then we will use Theorem~\ref{cool} to prove that $G_\Delta$ has a non-trivial minimal peripheral structure with Bowditch boundary the Sierpinski carpet.
+Since the $1$-skeleton of $\Delta$ has no cut pair, $\Delta$ satisfies Condition (1) of Theorem~\ref{basic}.
 Also, the $1$-skeleton of $\Delta$ has no separating induced path of length $2$.
-We will show that $\Delta$ also satisfies Condition (2) of Theorem~\ref{basic}.
-In fact, assume for a contradiction that the boundary $\sigma$ of some regions of $\field{S}^2-\Delta$ is not a 3-convex subcomplex of $\Delta$.
-Then there is an induced path $\alpha$ of length $2$ in the $1$--skeleton of $\Delta$ such that $\sigma\cap \alpha$ consists of two distinct vertices.
-Since $\sigma$ bounds a region in $\field{S}^2-\Delta$, it is clear that $\alpha$ lies completely outside that region and therefore $\alpha$ separates the $1$--skeleton of $\Delta$ which is a contradiction.
-Thus, $\Delta$ satisfies Condition (2) of Theorem~\ref{basic}.
-Therefore, the $\CAT(0)$ boundary $\partial \Sigma_\Delta$ is the Sierpinski carpet.